 “Those sailing with him always considered themselves fortunate and secure; and his quiet, amiable disposition, unalloyed good-nature, and uniform courtesy and kindness of manner, made it a pleasure to be a passenger and guest on board the vessel where he was master and host.”
 (Daily Alta California, February 3, 1869)

-Paty had his home, ‘Buena Vista,’ in Nuʻuanu (on the east side of Nuʻuanu Avenue at Wyllie Street.
-(That site is now covered by the Nuʻuanu-Pali Highway interchange.
-Look for the parallel palms in the yard of the immediately-makai ‘Community Church of Honolulu;’ they used to line the Paty driveway, with the house off to the left (mauka.))
+Paty had his home, ‘Buena Vista,’ in Nuʻuanu (on the east side of Nuʻuanu Avenue at Wyllie Street).
+(That site is now covered by the Nuʻuanu-Pali Highway interchange.)

 John Paty continued to ply the Pacific until four months before his death from cancer, on November 11, 1868.